-    As for reliability, the router passed my three-day stress test with flying colors.
 During this time, I set it to transfer a large amount of data non-stop between multiple clients.
 It didn’t disconnect once.

 When coupled with a USB 3.0 portable drive, the RT-AC86U, via a gigabit wired connection, has a sustained copy of around 40Mbps, not as fast as the Netgear XR500 but still fast enough for casual network storage needs.

 Asus RT-AC86U: Minor shortcomings

 For example, you can’t mount it, so make sure you have a surface to put it on.
 Also, it has only four LAN ports.
 I prefer routers with more LAN ports and support Link Aggregation to combine two LAN ports into a single super-fast connection.